learn-co-curriculum/dsc-interaction-terms-lab-v2-5/README.md

 The top three interactions seem to involve "RM", the number of rooms as a confounding variable for all of them.
 Let's have a look at interaction plots for all three of them.
 This exercise will involve:

-- splitting our data up in 3 groups: one for houses with a few rooms, one for houses with a "medium" amount of rooms, one for a high amount of rooms.
+- splitting the data up in 3 groups: one for houses with a few rooms, one for houses with a "medium" amount of rooms, one for a high amount of rooms.
 - Create a function `build_interaction_rm`.
 This function takes an argument `varname` (which can be set equal to the column name as a string) and a column `description` (which describes the variable or varname, to be included on the x-axis of the plot).
 The function outputs a plot that uses "RM" as a confounding factor.
+Each plot should have three regression lines, one for each level of "RM."

-We split the data set for high, medium and low amount of rooms for you.
+The data has been split into high, medium and low number of rooms for you.

 ```python